Energy Performance Certificate (EPC)

 An Energy Performance Certificate (EPC) is required under Approved Document L of the Building Regulations for England and Wales and Section 6 of the Technical Handbook for Scotland and requires provision before the building regulation/building warranty final certificate can be issued.

 The main aim of the EPC survey is to advise the building occupier or potential purchaser how energy efficient the home is.
-The certificate issued is similar to the certificate provided when you purchase, for example, a new fridge or freezer, a simple traffic light system is used.
+An Energy Performance Certificate is similar to the type of certificate provided when you purchase, for example, a new fridge or freezer, a simple traffic light system is used.

 The review and EPC test is undertaken by a trained and licensed domestic energy assessor.
 They will carry out the initial review and then on completion, carry out a SAP (Standard Assessment Procedure) calculation.
 Both stages are undertaken by entering information about the building design, including information such as insulation details, window and floor areas and heating systems, into bespoke software.
 This software then calculates the energy performance of the new structure.

-The assessor lodges the rating with the relevant licensing body and issues the certificate directly to you.
+The assessor lodges the rating with the relevant licensing body and issues the energy performance certificate directly to you.